Stochastic transport equation in bounded domains: Introduction

-It seems that, one of the premieres studies of linear transport equations (deterministic case) in bounded domains was done by Bardos \cite{BARDOS}.
-On that extended paper Bardos consider the regular case, where the vector field $b$ has Lipschitz regularity, and it was introduced the correct notion of the Dirichlet boundary condition.
-Then, we mention the work of Mischler \cite{Misch}, who consider weak solutions for the Vlasov equation (instead of the transport equation) posed in bounded domains.
-On that paper, the trace problem for linear transport type equations is discussed in details.
-One observes that, if $u$ is not sufficiently regular, in particular we are seeking for measurable bounded functions, the restriction to negligible Lebesgue sets is not, a priori, defined.
-Therefore, one has to deal with the traces theory to ensure the correct notion of Dirichlet boundary condition.
-In the same direction as Mischler \cite{Misch}, Boyer \cite{Bo} establish the trace theorems with respect to the measure $\mu$ see \eqref{MUMEASURE}, and show the existence and uniqueness of solutions for the transport equation using the Sobolev framework of DiPerna, Lions \cite{DL}.
-More recently, Crippa, Donadello, Spinolo \cite{CDS2} studied the initial-boundary value problems for continuity equations with total bounded variation coefficients, hence analogue framework to \cite{ambrosio}.
+Then, we mention the work of Mischler \cite{Misch}, who considered weak solutions for the Vlasov equation (instead of the transport equation) posed in bounded domains.
+In that paper, the trace problem for linear transport type equations is discussed in details.
+One observes that, if $u$ is not sufficiently regular, in particular we look for measurable and bounded solutions, the restriction to negligible Lebesgue sets is not, a priori, defined.
+Therefore, one has to deal with the traces theory to ensure the correct notion of the Dirichlet boundary condition.
+In the same direction as Mischler \cite{Misch}, Boyer \cite{Bo} established the trace theorems with respect to the measure $\mu$ defined on $\Gamma_T$ as

+and showed the existence and uniqueness of solutions for the transport equation using the Sobolev framework of DiPerna, Lions \cite{DL}.
+More recently, Crippa, Donadello, Spinolo \cite{CDS2} studied the initial-boundary value problems for continuity equations with total bounded variation coefficients.
+We stress that, there does not exist strong trace results for (deterministic) transport equations with non-regular coefficients.
+Indeed, let us recall the following counter-example given by Neves, Panov and Silva in \cite{WNEPJS}, (with slight modifications).
+First, we define the $2D$ vector field $b(t,x)$ as follows: